 - Anti-inflammatories will also help with the swelling and help mitigate some of the pain.

-- Blossom’s Honeybutter will help alleviate the itch allowing you to withhold from rubbing the bruise, and in term, it will help it heal faster.
+- Blossom’s Hydration Repair Honey Salve will help calm the itch allowing you to withhold from rubbing the bruise, and in term, it will help it heal faster.
 In addition to helping with the itch, the organic Manuka Honey will also help speed up the healing process due to its strong anti-inflammatory properties and nourishing benefits.

-And as always, honeybutter is backed by a 60 day money back guarantee if you don’t see the results that you’re looking for!
+And as always, the Hydration Repair Honey Salve is backed by a 30 day money back guarantee if you don’t see the results that you’re looking for!
 We always put results and your satisfaction first!

 Reference: Dr. Rob Lamberts